Choquequirao Trek To Machu Picchu 9 Days

 As you open your tent, the first thing you will see is Machu Picchu from across the mountain, while the Tunqui Expeditions trekking team offers you a cup of coffee or coca tea to boost your energy for the day.

 After a nutritious breakfast, we will enjoy an easy 2-hour descent to the hydroelectric station, which was built to harness the natural 300-meter waterfall that generates electricity for the Cusco region.
 At this location, we will have our final lunch with the Tunqui Expeditions trekking chef and team.
-Take a moment to express heartfelt gratitude – without them, this unforgettable Choquequirao to Machu Picchu adventure wouldn’t be possible.
+Take a moment to express heartfelt gratitude – without them, this Unforgettable Choquequirao to Machu Picchu adventure wouldn’t be possible.

 Following lunch, a final 3-hour walk awaits along the railway, following the Urubamba River as it flows from the Sacred Valley, originating at Ausangate.
 This part of the trek is rich in history.
 We will stop at the Mandor Botanical Gardens, famously visited by Hiram Bingham, who met a local farmer named Arteaga living in the area.
 Arteaga was the first to guide Americans to Machu Picchu in 1911.